-Titanium dioxide (TiO2) nanoparticles are a commonly used whitening agent and has been been considered an inert substance.
-It is classified as an Excipient (pharmacologically inactive substance) by the FDA.
+Titanium dioxide (TiO2) nanoparticles are a commonly used whitening agent and have been considered an inert substance.
+It is classified as an Excipient (a pharmacologically inactive substance) by the FDA.

-In a mouse study Published in Frontiers in Nutrition, consumption of food containing TiO2 had a significant impact on the gut microbiota, and promoted growth of an undesirable biofilm.
+In a mouse study published in Frontiers in Nutrition, consumption of food containing TiO2 had a significant impact on the gut microbiota and promoted the growth of an undesirable biofilm.
 These changes were associated with colonic inflammation, demonstrated by decreased crypt length, infiltration of CD8+ T cells, increased macrophages as well as increased expression of inflammatory cytokines.
 These changes occurred after only a few weeks of daily TiO2 consumption.

-Food grade TiO2 is not inert, it impairs gut homeostasis which primes the host for disease development.
-Metainflammation from changes in gut permeability have been previously linked to:
+Food-grade TiO2 is not inert, it impairs gut homeostasis which primes the host for disease development.
+Metainflammation from changes in gut permeability has been previously linked to:

 • auto-immune diseases

 Front.
 Nutr., 14 May 2019 | https://doi.org/10.3389/fnut.2019.00057Tags: Blog, homeostasis, pharmaceutical, Titanium Dioxide